ComeetCo/comeet-wp-plugin/readme.md

 Comeet is a collaborative recruiting platform.
 It's [Careers API](http://support.comeet.co/knowledgebase/careers-api/) allows Comeet customers to create a customized careers website using the job openings data that resides in Comeet.

 # Pre-requisites
- - You should have your Comeet company identifiers (UID and Token) and the API access should be enabled.
+ - You should have your Comeet company identifiers (UID and Token).
  - You should have permalinks enabled in your WordPress website.

 # Installation